bootlin/linux-cedrus/Documentation/media/uapi/v4l/extended-controls.rst

 .. _v4l2-mpeg-mpeg2:

 ``V4L2_CID_MPEG_VIDEO_MPEG2_SLICE_PARAMS (struct)``
-    Specifies the slice parameters (also known as slice header) for an associated MPEG-2 slice data.
+    Specifies the slice parameters (also known as slice header) for the associated MPEG-2 slice data.
 This includes all the necessary parameters for configuring a hardware decoder pipeline for MPEG-2.